-Last year I published Actor Tycoon for Android (and currently working on the sequel).
-At the time I felt like there were good, classic Tycoon/Manager games missing.
+This year I published Actor Tycoon 2 for Android and felt like we’re missing good-old, classic Tycoon/Manager games.
 It’s a genre I personally love and is now, unfortunately, wrongfully put in the same basket of idle games.
 I will, however, mix and match them with “Manager” games as I find that the “entrepreneurial” spirit of both genres something that calls for the same audience.

 It’s hard to find good tycoons, specially for mobile.
 It doesn’t help that they’re usually grouped either in “Sim” games (along with flight simulators, racing games, and other very different genres), or under “Strategy” (which are likely flooded by RTS and casual Clash of Clans clones).